AShumway04/BIOL3070-Shumway/Warm-up-mosquitoes-ALEXIASHUMWAY.md

 This mini report aimed to address the primary amplifying host for the West Nile Virus (WNV) in Salt Lake City, Utah.
-This was done by figuring out was the mosquitoes were eating.
-The House Finch is known to carry WNV very well, so it was hypothesized that it was the main amplifier in the area.
-Hosts were identifies by sequencing DNA from mosquito blood meals and then those results were checked against were WNV was actually found.The findings showed that the House Finch was the most common thing that mosquitoes fed on, and the locations with higher amounts of House Finch blood meals also had a statistically significant amount of WNV positive pools.
+This was done by figuring out what the mosquitoes were eating.
+The House Finch is known to carry WNV exceptionally well, so it was hypothesized that it was the main amplifier in the area.
+Hosts were identified by sequencing DNA from mosquito blood meals and then those results were checked against where WNV was actually found.The findings showed that the House Finch was the most common thing that mosquitoes fed on, and the locations with higher amounts of House Finch blood meals also had a statistically significant amount of WNV positive pools.
 The conclusion drawn is that the House Finch can be confidently identified as the main driving force of WNV is Salt Lake City.
+This also means that control of House Finch populations is an important goal when also controlling WNV in Utah.

 # BACKGROUND